jasonltr/VPC_lab/README.md

 ![](/images/ec2_4.png)
 ![](/images/ec2_5.png)

-- Nice, we are able to connect to our instaces within the VPC
+- Nice, we are able to connect to our instances within the VPC

 - Go to Instance dashboard, select Public-1A and click connect, use ec2 instance connect and click connect, let it run